bruvellu/terebratalia-wnts/wnt.md

 Our study reveals that the mantle lobe has a peculiar transcriptional profile where only a single Wnt ligand and Frizzled receptor are expressed: *wnt5* and *fz1/2/7*.
 In other animals, *wnt5* regulates convergent extension of tissues during morphogenesis [@Yamanaka2002-wk; @Kilian2003-pn; @Qian2007-ru; @Loh2016-pz], and it is a gene commonly expressed in tissue outgrowths such as the tail and limb buds of vertebrates [@Yamaguchi1999-zj; @Schubert2001-cp; @Hogvall2014-yu].
 This is usually under the control of the Wnt/PCP pathway [@Heisenberg2000-kx].
-These observations suggest that the convergent extension of tissues mediated by the Wnt/PCP pathway raising a potential mechanism for the morphogenesis of the mantle lobe in brachiopods.
+These observations suggest that the convergent extension of tissues is mediated by the Wnt/PCP pathway raising a potential mechanism for the morphogenesis of the mantle lobe in brachiopods.

 Interestingly, *wnt5* signaling is known to depend on the receptor context.
 It usually inhibits the Wnt/beta-catenin pathway, but in the presence of *fz4* it can activate it instead [@Mikels2006-ha].
 While *wnt5* and *fz1/2/7* are co-expressed in the mantle lobe, *wnt5* is co-expressed with *fz4* in the apical lobe ({@fig:summary}A).
 And while the mantle lobe undergoes tissue outgrowth, the apical lobe undergoes intense cell proliferation [@Martin-Duran2016-qa].
-The fact that the same ligand, when co-expressed with a different receptor, correlate with different developmental outcomes suggests that the receptor availability is important for differentially patterning these body regions.
+The fact that the same ligand, when co-expressed with a different receptor, correlates with different developmental outcomes suggests that the receptor availability is important for differentially patterning these body regions.
 Wnt signaling in the apical lobe is presumably mediated by *fz4* via the Wnt/beta-catenin, while in the mantle lobe it is presumably mediated by *fz1/2/7* via the Wnt/PCP pathway.
 Indeed, over-activation of the Wnt/beta-catenin pathway in *T. transversa* leads to an expansion of the apical lobe and an inhibition of the mantle lobe [@Martin-Duran2016-qa; @Vellutini2016-lq], indicating that *wnt5* is probably associated with distinct receptor contexts in the apical and mantle lobes ({@fig:summary}A).
-Therefore, it is possible that the evolution of a reversible mantle lobe was associated with the activation of *wnt5* in a different receptor context, indicating that such changes may play a role in axial diversification in bilaterians.
+Therefore, it is possible that the evolution of a reversible mantle lobe was associated with the activation of *wnt5* in a different receptor context, indicating that such context-switching could have a significant role in axial evolution.

 <!--TODO: wnt5 is commonly expressed in the head.-->